top of page

 Statement Regarding Virginia Rep’s Financial Crisis

-Due to our team’s long-standing roles at Virginia Rep, we have been fielding questions from the community.
-However, we do not represent, nor speak on behalf of Virginia Rep. We see our role as providing historical context, transparency, and clarification for specific inquiries, particularly regarding the period leading up to the leadership transition in August 2023 when Phil Whiteway departed Virginia Rep as Managing Director.
+Protecting the legacy assets of professional theatre in Central Virginia is the mission of ATLAS Partnership, and like all Richmonders, our team has a vested interest in the company’s continued viability as a cultural and economic asset to our region and Commonwealth.
+Due to our team’s long-standing prior roles at Virginia Rep, we have been fielding many questions from the community regarding their financial crisis.
+However, we do not represent, nor speak on behalf of Virginia Rep. We see our role as providing historical context, transparency, and clarification for specific inquiries.

 What was the financial situation when Phil left?